fortify/github-action/README.md

 * Login to ScanCentral SAST Controller
 * Package application source code using ScanCentral Client
 * Submit the source code package to be scanned to ScanCentral SAST Controller
+* Optionally run a Debricked Software Composition Analysis scan
-* Optionally wait for the scan to complete
+* Optionally wait for all scans to complete and results having been processed by SSC
 * Optionally export scan results to the GitHub Code Scanning dashboard

-Before running this action, please ensure that the appropriate application version has been created on SSC.
-Future versions of this action may add support for automating application version creation.

 <!-- START-INCLUDE:action-prerequisites.md -->